cs-yoges-chauriwar/widget-record-distribution/docs/usage.md

 An example of using the Record Distribution widget would be to display the assets grouped by their levels.

+## Features

+- Allows users to visualise items or records based on the specified grouping.
+- Allows users to configure the widget by choosing module-wise picklists and specifying filters to ensure that the widget retrieves the necessary data.
+  **Note**: A maximum of 100 records are fetched for rendering details.
+- Allows users to add visual lines to view correlations between records from the same module that are grouped at various levels.

 ## Record Distribution Widget Views

 ### Record Distribution Widget Edit View